ogtvofficial/GameHUB/README.md

 *   **Personalization:**
     *   **Favorites & Blacklist:** Add your beloved games to a favorites list or exclude them from random picks.
     *   **Tagging System:** Organize your library by adding custom tags like "Multiplayer" or "Story-Rich".
-    *   **Playtime Tracking:** Automatically tracks and saves how long you play each game.
 *   **Modern Interface:**
     *   **Multi-Language Support:** Switch between Turkish and English with a single click.
     *   **Light & Dark Themes:** Choose the theme that best suits your preference.